 Weight issues.
 When people start taking insulin, many notice some weight gain, and typically they blame it on the insulin.
 The fact that skipping some insulin doses causes weight loss seems to prove the theory, and some people take to habitually skipping insulin to control their weight.
 This is a risky practice that can lead to short-term, acute complications such as DKA, and long-term complications of the eyes, nerves, and kidneys.

 The weight-gain culprit when starting insulin therapy is not the insulin alone.
-When blood sugar levels are high, excess sugar is lost in the urine.
-When insulin therapy is started, the sugar is used or stored by the body instead of being dumped into the urine.
+When blood glucose levels are high, excess glucose is lost in the urine.
+When insulin therapy is started, the glucose is used or stored by the body instead of being dumped into the urine.
 The storage of glucose as fat is what causes the weight gain.